Income Tax Division

 The City of Fairfield has mandatory filing for all residents age 18 or older, as well as all businesses that are located in or are doing business in Fairfield.

-The 2020 local tax return and payment is due April 15, 2021 and must include all W2s, Federal 1040, any schedules, and a signature to be considered filed.
+Tax returns must include all W2s, Federal 1040, any schedules, and a signature to be considered filed.

 Please use our e-file/e-pay service, or send all completed returns to 701 Wessel Drive, Fairfield, Ohio 45014.